 It's 28% lighter and 20% thinner, taking up 24% less volume overall.
-We can see that Apple has really pushed the envelope when it comes to design, and the result is pretty phenomenal.
+I can see that Apple has really pushed the envelope when it comes to design, and the result is pretty phenomenal.

-Reading the iPad 4 review, we see that the issues we came across before have largely been resolved.
+Reading back over the iPad 4 review, the issues I came across before have largely been resolved.
 The design is better.
 The bezel is smaller.
 The price is palatable in comparison to the competition.

-The speaker output is immensely impressive, the overall look and feel of iOS 7 more intuitive (although a long way from perfect, granted) and the general speed of operation is unsurpassed.
+The speaker output is immensely impressive, the overall look and feel of iOS 7 is more intuitive and it's got even better with iOS 9, while the general speed of operation is unsurpassed.

-As we mentioned, there's very little that Apple hasn't addressed here for us to really criticise.
+As mentioned, there's very little that Apple hasn't addressed here for me to really criticise.
 The 16GB option of the tablet simply isn't enough storage for most to be able to get the best out of their iPad.

 And here's an odd one: the iPad Air is lighter, but it's not light.
-It's not got the same feel we found when we first picked up the iPad mini, or the iPhone 5, or the Sony Xperia Tablet Z. It's not too heavy or anything, but it didn't wow us the first time we held it.
+It's not got the same feel we found when we first picked up the iPad mini, or the iPhone 5, or the Sony Xperia Tablet Z. It's not too heavy or anything, but it didn't wow me the first time I held it.

-Make no mistake - Apple has finally nailed the tablet with a great combination of specs, power and a decent OS.
+Make no mistake - Apple finally nailed the tablet with a great combination of specs, power and a decent OS in this option.

-It's a joy to hold the iPad Air.
-From the clever construction to the fast processor to the improved user interface, Apple has found an answer to every criticism we had of the device and then some.
+It's a joy to hold the iPad Air - even though it's now the thicker option.
+From the clever construction to the fast processor to the improved user interface, Apple has found an answer to every criticism I had of the device and then some.

 The fact it's not even more expensive than its large-screen brethren is really impressive for an Apple product, and the suite of apps that are now free, coupled with the excellent App Store and premium build, make this a no brainer for anyone looking to enter the tablet market.

-We'd advise that you get the largest capacity your budget can manage - although at the top end you're verging on Macbook territory, so make sure you're ready to use a tablet and think about getting an external keyboard to make full use of the extra apps you've now got.
+I'd advise that you get the largest capacity of iPad Air your budget can manage - although at the top end you're verging on Macbook territory, so make sure you're ready to use a tablet and think about getting an external keyboard to make full use of the extra apps you've now got.

-You've seen the score, and for those keeping tabs you'll realise this is TechRadar's first five-star tablet.
-It's a device with almost no flaws - it's not just Apple's best tablet, it's the only tablet you should be considering this Christmas if you're keen on a larger screen.
+You've seen the score, and for those keeping tabs you'll realise the iPad Air is TechRadar's first five-star tablet.
+It's a device with almost no flaws - and even though the iPad Air 2 is out, it's still remains one of the best tablets available today.

 First reviewed: November 2013